-Students must successfully complete all the required course credit hours of their program within the Maximum Time Frame.
+Students must be able to successfully complete all the required course credit hours of their program within the Maximum Time Frame.
 To maintain SAP, the credit hours attempted cannot exceed one and one-half times (1.5) or 150 percent of the credit hours required to complete a program.